top of page

 Nord Hus was fitted with a custom mast and is cutter rigged for harsh northern sailing.
 This design has worked well on several round-the-world ventures.

-The stories of adventure from ‘The Age of Polar Exploration,’ when Peary, Amundsen, Nansen, and Shackelton made discoveries of the North and South Poles, Northwest Passage, and Greenland, opened my imagination to the far corners of our world.
+The stories of adventure from ‘The Age of Polar Exploration,’ when Peary, Amundsen, Nansen, and Shackleton made discoveries of the North and South Poles, the Northwest Passage, and Greenland, opened my imagination to the far corners of our world.

-Loving all things winter and knowing there were still discoveries left undone, I launched my Arctic career 35 years ago.
+Loving all things winter and knowing there were still discoveries left to be made, I launched my Arctic career 35 years ago.
 One thing all these explorers had in common was that they used ships built for cold and ice to transport teams and supplies closer to their goals.

 Lonnie monocular.jpg